endo5501/LaboMachineTable/memory-bank/activeContext.md

 ## Current Focus

-The NcReserve project has progressed from the initial planning phase to the implementation phase.
-The basic application structure is now in place and functional.
+The LaboMachineTable (NcReserve) project has progressed significantly in the implementation phase.
+The core application structure is in place and functional with key features implemented.
 We are currently:

-1. Implementing the core functionality of the laboratory equipment reservation system
+1. Refining the laboratory equipment reservation system functionality
-2. Testing and refining the user interface and experience
+2. Testing and enhancing the user interface and experience
 3. Ensuring proper integration between frontend and backend components
 4. Addressing any issues that arise during development
-5. Implementing internationalization support for the application
+5. Completing the internationalization implementation across all components

 ## Recent Changes

 - Successfully set up the development environment
-- Implemented the basic application structure (frontend and backend)
+- Implemented the complete application structure (frontend and backend)
 - Created the database schema and initialized the database
 - Implemented user authentication functionality
 - Created equipment management functionality
-- Implemented equipment layout visualization
+- Implemented equipment layout visualization with drag-and-drop functionality
+- Added text label functionality to the equipment layout
-- Added reservation system functionality
+- Implemented comprehensive reservation system functionality
+- Added calendar-based reservation view with time slot selection
 - Fixed port conflict issue by configuring server to use port 5001
-- Added internationalization support with translations utility
+- Implemented internationalization support with translations utility
-- Enhanced the login page functionality
+- Enhanced the login page functionality with proper error handling
 - Improved the equipment management interface

 ## Next Steps